 The answer lies further afield, an unfortunate combination of industrial coal-burning and an enveloping mountain range leaving the emissions nowhere to go.
 During the depths of the freezing winters and sweltering summers, this conspires to turn the air into a noxious soup.

 The following morning I decide to get out of the city, to head to the Great Wall of China to see if things are better in the countryside.
 It’s a good time to be leaving: the morning reading is 180PM, “Unhealthy”, meaning “everyone may begin to experience health effects; members of sensitive groups may experience more serious health effects”.
 It looks like a kind of mist over the city, as though the firmament has a cataract.
 The sun appears as an impotent peach disk, neutered by the haze.

 I’m picked up by Peter Cao, a guide with Great Wall Hiking.
-As we edge our way through the city’s rush hour traffic, moped drivers with dust masks push past us.
+As we edge our way through the city’s rush hour traffic, moped drivers, each covering their face with a kn95 mask, push past us.
 Above, the buildings appear greyer, grimmer.
 The atmosphere has, quite literally, turned sour.

 I drift off to sleep and wake about an hour later, now north of the city.
 The smog has followed us all the way.
 Fortunately, it doesn’t affect my lungs but that means I have few excuses for how difficult I find following Peter up to the top of the mighty Great Wall.
 Here at Jiankou, the Wall has not been preserved or restored.
 It’s technically off-limits to the public but, Peter tells me: “There aren’t enough police, so it’s OK”.